National Resource Center Staff

 Deputy Executive Director

-Jodi Martin serves as the Deputy Executive Director for the Robert F. Kennedy National Resource Center for Juvenile Justice at Robert F. Kennedy Community Alliance.
+Jodi Martin serves as the Deputy Executive Director for the National Resource Center for the Transformation of Youth Justice at RFK Community Alliance.
 In her current role, she provides consultation, technical assistance, and training to local, state, and national leaders, practitioners, and youth-serving agencies seeking to enhance system performance and improve outcomes for youth involved with the juvenile justice system.
 In partnership with the Executive Director, she supports development and implementation of innovative communication and outreach strategies to grow the National Resource Center’s positive impact on youth in state and local jurisdictions across the country.

 Sorrel Lewis, MA